Koratsama/StarWarsClassics/README.md

 the needed cards before dealing to the next player.
 Then place the rest of the deck face down on the table to form a new draw pile and flip over the top card onto the discard pile to start it with a new random value.
 If at any point the draw pile is depleted, shuffle the discard pile to create a new one, then turn over the top card to start a new discard pile as usual.

+Repeat phases 1-3 for two more rounds to complete a single game.

+### Showdown

+At the end of the third round, players reveal their cards in order of play starting at the dealer's left.
+Hands are compated with respect to the scoring hierarchy and a winner is determined.
+- The winning player collects the game pot.
+- If a player wins with Sabacc (any hand totaling zero) that player also collects the Sabacc pot.
+Otherwise, the credits in the Sabacc pot for the next game.

+To begin a new game, the player to the left of the dealer collects the deck and dice, shuffles the cards, and is the new game's dealers.
+Players pay the ante for the new game and games begins.

 </p>
 </details>